Huayou starts trial production at Zimbabwe lithium mine, invests in Namibian project

 Huayou also has two copper and cobalt projects in the Democratic Republic of Congo, with an annual production of 100,000 tonnes of cathode copper and 10,000 tonnes of cobalt.

-The company also has three nickel and cobalt projects in Indonesia, with an expected annual production of 225,000 tonnes of nickel and 23,000 tonnes of cobalt products by 2024.
+In Indonesia, the company has three nickel and cobalt projects, with an expected annual production of 225,000 tonnes of nickel and 23,000 tonnes of cobalt products by 2024.

 ($1 = 1.4937 Australian dollars)